9 Documentaries about Nelson Mandela

 It was nominated for an Academy Award for Best Documentary Feature, underscoring its critical acclaim and importance.

-For more information, visit the Wikipedia page.
+For more information, visit IMDb.

-4) Nelson Mandela: Freedom Fighter
+4) Nelson Mandela: The Freedom Fighter (2013)

-Nelson Mandela: Freedom Fighter (2013) explores Mandela's extensive role in the struggle against apartheid.
+Nelson Mandela: The Freedom Fighter (2013) explores Mandela's extensive role in the struggle against apartheid.
 The film narrates his journey from a young lawyer in Johannesburg to becoming the symbol of resistance against segregationist policies in South Africa.

 Mandela's belief in the necessity of armed resistance is a central theme.
 The documentary examines how his involvement in acts of sabotage led to his conviction and 27-year imprisonment.